viccross/acmeair-flightservice-java/Build_Instructions.md

 2. Copy Git repo url by finding the textbox under "HTTPS clone URL" at the top of this page, and select *Copy to clipboard*
 3. In the Git repositories view, select the hyperlink `Clone a Git repository`
 4. The git repo url should already be filled in.
 Select *Next -> Next -> Finish*
-5. The "flightservice-java [master]" repo should appear in the view
+5. The "acmeair-flightservice-java [master]" repo should appear in the view

 ###### Import Maven projects into WDT

-1. In the Git Repository view, expand the flightservice-java repo to see the "Working Directory" folder
+1. In the Git Repository view, expand the acmeair-flightservice-java repo to see the "Working Directory" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*
 3. Select menu *File -> Import -> Maven -> Existing Maven Projects*
 4. In the Root Directory textbox, Paste in the repository directory.
 5. Select *Browse...* button and select *Finish* (confirm it finds 1 pom.xml files)
-6. This will create 1 projects in Eclipse: flightservice-java
+6. This will create 1 projects in Eclipse: acmeair-flightservice-java

 ###### Run Maven install

-1. Right-click on flightservice-java/pom.xml
+1. Right-click on acmeair-flightservice-java/pom.xml
 2. *Run As > Maven build...*
 3. In the *Goals* section enter "package"
 4. Click *Run*